 - Non-specific feedback will have very little effect after delivery and will soon be forgotten

-- Not practising your delivery
+- Not practicing your delivery

 - Without practice, performance may even become worse if not delivered properly.
 Know your audience and rehearse your delivery, even if it in your mind only.